 Types of Drug Offence Charges

 There are different categories of drug offences, depending on the substance and the quantity.
-In some cases, the difference between a charge of possession and the far more serious charge of trafficking depends on the skill of your lawyer.
+In some cases, the difference between being charged with possession and the far more serious charge of trafficking illegal drugs depends on the skill of your lawyer.
 Slades & Parsons offers drug offences lawyers Melbourne highly experienced in defending drug charges.
-To successfully convict you of trafficking, the prosecution must show that you had knowledge of, and control over, the drugs.
+To successfully convict you of trafficking, the prosecution must show that you had knowledge of, and control over, the illegal drugs.
 Slades Parsons is a Melbourne law firm offering solicitors with such expertise.